+Source: Simon (2021)

-The net income of the T-Shirt business remains at $ 280.
-The net realizable value of A/R is now 0.
+The net income from the T–shirts remains at $ 280, and the net realizable value of accounts receivable is now 0.

-Scenario 3: assume I did not create a provision (Why would I do this?
-Maybe I can’t afford an expense as it would reduce my earnings) and since I only predict 10% of customers not to pay, I may take my chances.
-This is not allowed under GAAP, however, as it violates the matching principle.
+In Scenario 3, no provision has been made (perhaps because the business cannot afford an expense that would reduce its earnings).
+This approach is not allowed under GAAP as it violates the matching principle.
 What are the implications of this entry?

-Name of Graphic TBC 4
+Scenario 3